Kids & Families

 Programs at Carnegie Museum of Natural History

-Families with children should be sure to check out our fully accessible hands-on science areas:
+Families with children should be sure to check out our fully accessible hands-on science areas.
+The following activities are free with museum admission unless otherwise noted.
+No registration required:

 - Bonehunters Quarry